input-output-hk/partner-chains-smart-contracts/docs/README.md

 data UpdateCommitteeHashParams = UpdateCommitteeHashParams { -- | The public keys of the new committee.
     newCommitteePubKeys :: [SidechainPubKey]
-  , -- | The asset class of the NFT identifying this committee hash , -- | The signature for the new committee hash.
+  , -- | The signature for the new committee hash.
     committeeSignatures :: [(SidechainPubKey, Maybe ByteString)] , -- sidechain parameters